ebony72/Mahjong/readme.txt

 """

-To generate a batch of games, run xzgame_generator.py To play a batch of games, run xzgame-all_in_1.py, where you need select
+To generate a batch of games, run xzgame_generator.py

-    - save result or not?
+To play a batch of games, run xzgame-all_in_1.py, where you need select
-    - game batch: file_name
+    - game batch: file_name (the one we use is 'game_batch_0302_1000')
-    - n_GAME: how many games you want to play
+    - n_GAME: how many games you want to play (the number we use is 10)
-    - changshu: starting from which game?
+    - changshu: starting from which game? (the number we use is 0)

-Reorganised on 21.07.21:
+You may then find the game records in /testRecord/

--- strategy is the best basic one; a more advanced one was also developed but not included here -- dfncy/ the current dfncy calculator is block_dfncy.py, see Ref.
-[1] -- utils/ contains all utilities we need
+-- strategy is the best basic one; a more advanced one was also developed but not included here -- dfncy/ the current dfncy calculator is block_dfncy.py, see Ref. [yan2021fast] (https://arxiv.org/abs/2108.06832) -- utils/ contains all utilities we need

 _________________________________